 However, it does use a market index as a benchmark, for comparison purposes – the Sterling Overnight Index Average, or SONIA.
 This reflects the average rate of interest banks pay to borrow overnight.

-2 Technically, the yield to maturity figure also includes any gain you might expect to make on a bond or a loan.
+5 Technically, the yield to maturity figure is a weighted average of the yield-to-maturities on its underlying bonds, which is a function of the bond’s coupon or price.
 Bonds or loans might not trade at their face value for a number of reasons, but as they get closer to the date they are repaid, investors commonly expect any gap to close.
 The yield to maturity includes the expected return from the gap closing, though this is not guaranteed to happen.
-For a money market fund, the vast majority of the yield-to-maturity figure reflects income rather than any potential capital gain.
+For a money market fund, the vast majority of the yield to maturity figure reflects income rather than any potential capital gain.

 Investment risk information